World's luxury brands count costs of Hong Kong protests

 But most companies are not rethinking their business plans more drastically yet and Tiffany went ahead with the opening of its One Peking Road flagship store in September as planned.

-Some luxury brands, like LVMH, are likely to be able to absorb the hit thanks to rising demand in mainland China and other Asian countries - Hermes has already said as much.
+Some luxury brands, like LVMH (LVMH.PA), are likely to be able to absorb the hit thanks to rising demand in mainland China and other Asian countries - Hermes has already said as much.

 Lots of rich Chinese tourists are going on shopping trips to Japan instead of Hong Kong, an industry source said.
 South Korea, Australia and Singapore are also benefiting from Hong Kong’s decline, analysts say.